Pi-Squared-Inc/oopsla-23-chen/README.md

     psym imp.k IMP assign.imp --output out.assign/
     metamath out.assign/goal.mm         # give this REPL `verify proof *`

-You should see the final claim appear, and a number of Metamath (`*.mm`) files appear in the `out.assign/` subdirectory.
+You should see the final claim appear, and a number of Metamath (`*.mm`) files appear in the `out.assign/` subdirectory. `goal.mm` is the top level of the output and the top-level proof is `goal $p |- … $= … $.` at the end of that file. `goal.mm` also starts an include chain of files in `out.assign/` and eventually `theory/`; tracing through this include chain can give some sense of the overall structure.

+The intermediate files of this process are somewhat hidden under `.ml-proof-cache-imp/`.
+These are in two components:
+- `rewriting-task-*.yml`: These should contain the hints produced by the parsing of the `*` program, though they are currently empty.
+The system is apparently capable of producing the hints, but it's not clear how to make it do that.
+- `imp-kompiled/`: The standard K `kompile` output directory for a language definition.
+Note that this does not include anything related to the program run in that language, just the language itself.